Kali Linux for the Gemini PDA

 We have published a Gemini installation guide on our documentation site to get you up and running quickly.

 Linux on the Gemini PDA is very experimental with limited manufacturer support and some hardware is not natively supported by Linux, requiring some community hacks.
-Offensive Security does not provide technical support for the Gemini.
+OffSec does not provide technical support for the Gemini.
 Support for Kali on the Gemini can be obtained via various methods listed on the Kali Linux Community page.

 The Gemini PDA is a nifty little powerhouse that combines the charm and handling of the good old Psion series with the power of a modern ARM64, making it the ideal mobile platform for a desktop version of Kali Linux with touch support.